natir/blog/_posts/2018-10-06-binary-mapping-format.md

 Her I just want to present a little investigation, about how we can compress Pairwise Alignment, I call this format jPAF and it's just a POC don't use it please !!

-Rougly jPAF is a json, so it isn't really a binary, but I just wanted to test some ideas...
+jPAF is a json file that contains the same information as a paf file but it is reoganized to save space", so it isn't really a binary, but I just wanted to test some ideas...
 So it's cool.

 We have 3 main object in this json:
 - header\_index: a dict they associate an index to a header name